ItsElijahWood/OpenNAS/README.md

-# An open-source Network Attached Storage software
+# Open-Source Network Attached Storage (NAS) Software

-This project is currently in early development, more information will be released here in more versions.
+This project is currently in early development.
+More information will be released in future versions.

+---

+### Note
+**Supported:** Arch Linux
+**Upcoming Support:** Debian Linux, Windows